-I have valued the policy liabilities and reinsurance recoverables of Sun Life Assurance Company of Canada and its subsidiaries for its Consolidated Statements of Financial Position at December 31, 2015 and December 31, 2014 and their change in the Consolidated Statements of Operations for the year ended December 31, 2015 in accordance with accepted actuarial practice in Canada, including selection of appropriate assumptions and methods.
+We have valued the policy liabilities and reinsurance recoverables of Sun Life Assurance Company of Canada and its subsidiaries for its Consolidated Statements of Financial Position at December 31, 2016 and December 31, 2015 and their change in the Consolidated Statements of Operations for the year ended December 31, 2016 in accordance with accepted actuarial practice in Canada, including selection of appropriate assumptions and methods.

-In my opinion, the amount of policy liabilities net of reinsurance recoverables makes appropriate provision for all policy obligations and the Consolidated Financial Statements fairly present the results of the valuation.
+In our opinion, the amount of policy liabilities net of reinsurance recoverables makes appropriate provision for all policy obligations and the Consolidated Financial Statements fairly present the results of the valuation.